 Explanation to the Qualifications in Auditor Report A. Audit Report on StandaloneFinancial Statements

-The Management explanation for qualifications made by the Statutory Auditors in theirIndependent Auditors Report dated May 27 2021 on the Standalone Financial Statements for the yearended March 31 2018 is as under: a) During the previous years civil suits have been filed against the Company inrelation to the counter party payment default occurred on the exchange platform of NSELwherein the Company has been made a party.
+The Management explanation for qualification made by the Statutory Auditors in theirIndependent Auditors Report dated May 27 2021 on the Standalone Financial Statements forthe year ended March 31 2021 is as under:

+ii) a) During the previous years civil suits have been filed against the Company inrelation to the counter party payment default occurred on the exchange platform of NSELwherein the Company has been made a party.
 In these proceedings certain reliefs have beenclaimed against the Company inter-alia on the ground that the Company is the holdingcompany of NSEL.
-These matters are pending before the Hon'ble Bombay High Courtfor adjudication.
+These matters are pending before the Honble Bombay High Court foradjudication.
 The Company has denied all the claims and contentions in its reply.
 There isno privity of contract between the Company and the Plaintifis therein.
-The management isof the view that the parties who have filed the Civil Suits would not beable to sustain any claim against the Company.
-The matters are pending for hearing beforethe Hon'ble Bombay High Court.
+The management isof the view that the parties who have filed the Civil Suits would not be able to sustainany claim against the Company.
+These matters are pending for final hearing before theHonble Bombay High Court.

-The CBI - EOW has also registered an FIR which pertains to alleged conspiracy betweenthe accused private persons and the named oficials of Securities & Exchange Board ofIndia (SEBI) in granting renewal of stock exchange license to Metropolitan Stock Exchangeof India Limited(MSEI) by SEBI in August 2010 by suppression of facts.
+c) The CBI - EOW has registered an FIR which pertains to alleged conspiracy betweenthe accused private persons and the named offcials of Securities & Exchange Board ofIndia (SEBI) in granting renewal of stock exchange license to MCX Stock Exchange Limited(MCX-SX) by SEBI in August 2010 by suppression of facts.
 There is no direct allegationagainst the Company in the FIR.
 Therefore the Company has filed a petition before theHonble Court for quashing of the said FIR against itself.

-CBI EOW has registered complaint against the Company along with certainoffcials of FMC SEBI and other for giving illegal benefits to Multi Commodity Exchange ofIndia Limited (MCX) and allowing MCX trading as privatecommodity exchange.
-The investigation in the matter is still in progress.
+d) The CBI - EOW has registered complaint against the Company along with certainoffcials of FMC SEBI and other for giving illegal benefits to Multi Commodity Exchange ofIndia Limited (MCX) and allowing MCX trading as private commodity exchange.
+Theinvestigation of the same is pending.

 B. Audit Report on Consolidated Financial Statements

-The Management explanation for qualifications made by the Statutory Auditors in theirIndependent Auditors Reports dated May 27 2021 on the Consolidated Financial Statementsfor the year ended March 31 2018 are as under:
+The Management explanation for qualifications made by the Statutory Auditors in theirIndependent Auditors Reports dated May 27 2021 on the Consolidated Financial Statementsfor the year ended March 31 2021 are as under:

 1. With respect to item no. 1 which pertains to the Company refer paragraph (A) above.

-2. With respect to item no. 2 which are pertaining to the qualifications made by theStatutory Auditors of a subsidiary viz National Spot Exchange Limited (NSEL) in theirIndependent Auditors Report on NSELs Consolidated Financial Statements for the yearended March 31 2021 which has been reproduced by the Statutory Auditors of the Company(63moons) in their Independent Auditors Report (Auditors Report) dated May 27 2021 on theConsolidated Financial Statements for the year ended March 31 2018 the explanation givenby the management of NSEL are as under: ("Company" in the qualifications below referto NSEL)
+2. With respect to item no. 2 which are pertaining to the qualifications made by theStatutory Auditors of a subsidiary viz National Spot Exchange Limited (NSEL) in theirIndependent Auditors Report on NSELs Consolidated Financial Statements for the yearended March 31 2021 which has been reproduced by the Statutory Auditors of the Company(63moons) in their Independent Auditors Report (Auditors Report) dated May 27 2021 on theConsolidated Financial Statements for the year ended March 31 2021 the explanation givenby the management of NSEL are as under: ("Company" in the response below referto NSEL)

-Your Directors have recommended a dividend of _ 2/- per share i.e. 100% on the facevalue of _ 2/- per share for the FY 2017-18.
+Your Directors have recommended a dividend of _ 2/- per share i.e. 100% on the facevalue of _ 2/- per share for the FY 2020-21.
 The distribution of said dividend shall besubject to the approval of shareholders at the forthcoming Annual General Meeting andappropriate judicial orders.

 Prior to the above mentioned High Court order your Company has paid consecutivedividends for the past 38 quarters which is in accordance with the sustainable dividendpayout policy of the Company and linked to its long term growth objectives.